- CXO Track

 - Azure Advisor

-Both AWS and Azure provide services that allow you to manage cloud compute instances using the CLI and the console/portal without requiring you to know the login credentials.
-This allows for interesting use cases where command execution on the instances is possible using policies and cloud capabilities.
+Both AWS and Azure have services that can be abused to gain access to systems and in several cases could result in a total compromise of the infrastructure.
+Weakly configured user roles can lead to privilege escalation issues which can be used to gain access to services and restricted data.
+Both AWS and Azure provide services that allow you to manage cloud compute instances using the CLI which allows for interesting use cases where command execution on the instances is possible using policies and cloud capabilities

 - AWS SSM